-An Instructor is normally appointed to teach full-time and-to provide appropriate service, and may participate in research.
-An Instructor may be appointed to an annual or to a multi-year term of up to five years.
+An Instructor is normally appointed to teach full-time to provide appropriate service, and may participate in research.
 Contingent upon satisfactory performance reviews, educational needs and continued funding, the Instructor appointment is renewable without constraint of term limits.
 Instructors shall have earned a terminal degree or possess the degree required for teaching in specific disciplines, have potential or demonstrated teaching ability, and a willingness to serve the academic unit, College, and University.
-If an Instructor applies for and is appointed to a tenure-track position, the time spent as Instructors on 9-month contracts_appointments_will receive salary compensation and benefits for 12 months.
+If an Instructor applies for and is appointed to a tenure-track position, the time spent as Instructor at Missouri State University will not count toward the probationary period for tenure and promotion.
+Instructors on 9-month appointments will receive salary compensation and benefits for 12 months.